Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 When The W.I.T.C.H.™ Is the Better Choice

-• Jobs with gates, beds, curbs, plants, and finished areas
+• The job includes gates, beds, curbs, plants, and finished areas

 That is the real-world advantage.